 On our first first visit to Paris, Craig and I spontaneously decided to add a day trip to Reims – and it was surprisingly the highlight of the trip.
 After being inspired by a blog post, I added the city to our maybe list on our Itinerary in case we had a free day in Paris.
 Luckily with 10 days in Paris, we weren’t too stressed about fitting everything in so we found ourselves booking train tickets and heading to Reims without a second thought.
 We knew that we really wanted to do a Champagne House Tour with a Champagne Tasting while in Reims, but we had no idea how much we would fall in love with the historical city.Reims was my favourite day trip from a destination to date!
 You MUST visit!
 Click To Tweet

-Being only an hour train ride from Paris, I’m surprised that more people aren’t aware of the historical city of Reims, in the Champagne region of France.
+Being only a short hour train ride from Paris, I’m surprised that more people aren’t aware of the historical city of Reims, in the Champagne region of France.
 As the name suggests, this is the region where champagne is made.
 While you can get sparkling wine all over the world, no one can do it quite like the Champenoise.
 So, why not see it in person and have an excuse to sip on the world’s best bubbly all day?

 How To Get There: